 How To Store Yogurt Cake

 I haven't tried freezing this cake yet because we always gobble it up within a few days!
-But it definitely should freeze well without any issues.
+But it definitely should freeze without any issues.

 Flavor Variations